-Following the biblical accounts in Mark, Luke, and Acts, the whole church celebrates the feast of the ascension of Jesus to heaven on the 40th day after the feast of his resurrection from the dead.
-Ascension Day could be explained as the cynical "I'm outta here" of a God weary of us, but that explanation would be short-sighted.
-It leaves out the important stop on the cross toward a resurrected life.
+Following the biblical accounts in Mark, Luke, and Acts, the whole church celebrates the feast of the ascension of Jesus to heaven on the fortieth day of after the feast of the Resurrection.
+Ascension Day could be explained as the cynical "I'm outta here" of a God weary of us, but that explanation would be short-sighted because it leaves out the important stop on the cross toward a resurrected life.
 Instead, Jesus' departure is accompanied with the promise of the Spirit's presence remaining among us.
-We gaze to the heavenly realm, then return our gaze to those among us in need of our care, to the body of Christ, and the wind of the Spirit to enliven faith and invigorate our mission of love.
-God is always here, in all creation, in each person, even in our own breath.
+We look up to the skies, then return our gaze to those among us in need of our care, to the body of Christ, and the wind of the Spirit to enliven faith and invigorate our mission of love.
+God is here,1 always, in all creation, in each person, and in our own breath.